 Kerry James Marshall uses painting, sculptural installations, collage, video, and photography to comment on the history of black identity both in the United States and in Western art.
 He is well known for paintings that focus on black subjects historically excluded from the artistic canon and has explored issues of race and history through imagery ranging from abstraction to comics.
 Marshall said in a 2012 interview with Art + Auction that “it is possible to transcend what is perceived to be the limitations of a race-conscious kind of work.
 It is a limitation only if you accept someone else’s foreclosure from the outside.
 If you plumb the depths yourself, you can exercise a good deal of creative flexibility.
 You are limited only by your ability to imagine possibilities.”

-Kerry James Marshall: In the Tower is currently on view at the Museum of Contemporary Art Chicago through September 16, 2016; and travels to The Metropolitan Museum of Art, October 25, 2016–January 29, 2017, and the Museum of Contemporary Art, Los Angeles, March 12–July 2, 2017.
+Kerry James Marshall: MASTRY is on view at the Museum of Contemporary Art Chicago through September 16, 2016; and travels to The Metropolitan Museum of Art, October 25, 2016–January 29, 2017, and the Museum of Contemporary Art, Los Angeles, March 12–July 2, 2017.
 The survey was previously on view at The Met Breuer and the Museum of Contemporary Art Chicago.
-Other solo exhibitions in the past few years include Kerry James Marshall: In the Tower at the National Gallery of Art, Washington, DC (2013); Kerry James Marshall: Painting and Other Stuff at the Museum van Hedendaagse Kunst Antwerpen, Belgium, traveling to the Kunsthal Charlottenborg, Denmark; Antoni Tapies Foundation, Barcelona and the Museo Nacional Centro de Arte Reina Sofia, Madrid.
+Other solo exhibitions in the past few years include Kerry James Marshall: In the Tower at the National Gallery of Art, Washington, DC (2013); Kerry James Marshall: Painting and Other Stuff, organized by the Museum van Hedendaagse Kunst Antwerpen, Belgium, traveling to the Kunsthal Charlottenborg, Denmark; Antoni Tapies Foundation, Barcelona and the Museo Nacional Centro de Arte Reina Sofia, Madrid.